isomerpages/pa-cdcne/pages/Support @ North East.md

 <p>Job Placement Centres</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Four Job Placement Centres are set up in collaboration with the Grassroots
+<p>Five Job Placement Centres are set up in collaboration with the Grassroots
 Organisations to provide employment assistance for residents in the North East District.
 Coaches are on hand to provide job matching and career coaching.
 <br>